helixhorned/ljremarkable/README.md

 editing `/etc/group` directly.
 Refer to `man 5 group` for its format.

 > **CAUTION**: Do **not** leave the SSH session as `root` until you have verified that the edits have their intended effect!
-That is, after editing, one should verify that it is still possible to log in as `root` and as the new user.
+That is, after editing and saving the file, one should verify that it is still possible to log in as `root` and as the new user.

 ### Putting it together